sharetribe/sharetribe/README.md

 ## Payments

-Sharetribe's open source version supports payments using [Braintree Marketplace](https://www.braintreepayments.com/features/marketplace).
-To enable payments with Braintree, you need to have a legal business in the United States.
-You can sign up for Braintree [here](https://signups.braintreepayments.com/).
-Once that's done, create a new row in the payment gateways table with your Braintree merchant_id, master_merchant_id, public_key, private_key and client_side_encryption_key.

 PayPal payments are only available on marketplaces hosted at [Sharetribe.com](https://www.sharetribe.com) due to special permissions needed from PayPal.
 We hope to add support for PayPal payments to the open source version of Sharetribe in the future.